lanl-aea/waves/docs/computational_practices_build_system.rst

 construct the build order becomes more important.

-Task definitions go by different names in different build systems, such as "recipe" in `GNU Make`_ :cite:`gnu-make` or "builder" in `SCons` :cite:`SCons`.
-For software projects, the task definition may be simplified by "rules" for common actions, such as associating a particular file extension with a predefined action or auto-generating an target file name that matches the source file name.
+Task definitions go by different names in different build systems, such as "recipe" in `GNU Make`_ :cite:`gnu-make` or "builder" in `SCons`_ :cite:`SCons`.
+For software projects, the task definition may be simplified by "rules" for common actions, such as associating a particular file extension with a predefined action or auto-generating a target file name that matches the source file name.
 Build systems usually provide a set of common rules for compiling different programming languages.

-For the purpose of executing simulations, it is important to use a build system that allows developers to write custom task generators for the numeric solvers and post processing programs used in the project. `WAVES`_ is a collection of `SCons`_ custom builders for common engineering simulation software and packaged for re-use by many projects.
+For the purpose of executing simulations, it is important to use a build system that allows developers to write custom task generators for the numeric solvers and post processing programs used in the project. `WAVES`_ contains a collection of `SCons`_ custom builders for common engineering simulation software packaged for re-use by many projects.
 However, it is likely that engineers will need to become familiar with their build system's task definition syntax to support the wide array of engineering software available for use.

-Task defintions and task generators help engineering simulation developers to use build systems designed for software compilation.
-Breaking an engineering pre-processing, simulation, and post-processing workflow into small unit tasks can maximize the effectiveness of using a build system, but may require a deeper look at existing workflows to break the workflow up in a suitable way.
+Task definitions and task generators help engineering simulation developers to use build systems designed for software compilation.
+Breaking an engineering pre-processing, simulation, and post-processing workflow into small unit tasks can maximize the effectiveness of using a build system, but may require a deeper look at existing workflows to determine how to break the workflow up in a suitable way.

 There are trade-offs to workflow granularity which will depend on the needs of the current simulation or simulation suite in a :term:`modsim repository`, so a prescriptive process for performing this work may be difficult.
 A generic template